tim273/scanner_pi/os-install.md

 5. Save the file and then reboot.

 ## Install SDR Trunk
-1. Clone the SDR Trunk application:
+1. Clone the SDR Trunk application.

        git clone https://github.com/DSheirer/sdrtrunk.git
        cd sdrtrunk

-2. Build the application
+2. Build the application.

        ./gradlew clean build

+3. Once finished copy the built zip file to your home directory.

+       cp build/distributions/sdr-trunk-0.5.0-alpha6.zip ~

+4. Then go to your home directory and upzip it.

+       cd
+       unzip sdr-trunk-0.5.0-alpha6.zip

+5. Next